DaveWoodCom/OTAgo/README.md

     * `$ipaURLPlacehHolder` -> a placeholder token in the above manifest template file where the authenticated URL will be swapped in.
     * `$ipaFile` -> the `.ipa` file for iOS/iPadOS distribution.

-* `$enableAndroid` -> set to true if you support iOS/iPadOS, then configure the iOS specific variables:
+* `$enableAndroid` -> set to true if you support Android, then configure the Android specific variables:
     * `$apkFile` -> the `.apk` file for Android distribution.

 The authentication system used may have additional options, examples are in the `configuration.default.php` file.